armory3d/armory_docs/platforms/windows.md

 ![](img/windows/1.jpg)

 Next, you can test, debug and profile your project in Visual Studio.
-Once you are ready to export final binary, switch to Release mode and build the project.
+When you are ready to export final binary, switch to Release mode and build the project.

 ![](img/windows/2.jpg)